AnMayVaa/QR-Code-Based-Software-Development-Project/qr-reader/README.md

 ```bash
 python read_qrcode_module/read_qrcode_webcam.py
 ```
-Make sure you run the command on the **QR-Code-Reader-with-MQTT** folder and different terminal from MQTT Broker
+Make sure you run the command on the **qr-reader** folder and different terminal from MQTT Broker